RolandChristensen/developer-journal/_drafts/git.md

 ## You forgot to checkout a new branch and started working on a new feature while still on *main*
 As long as you have not commited any changes you can simply checkout a new branch.
 `git checkout -b new-branch-name`

 If you have committed changes follow the directions below to *reset* the HEAD with the `--soft` flag to the point where you started making changes.
-`--soft` will keep your changes.
-If you use the `--hard` flag all changes will be forever lost                              I.
+The `--soft` flag will keep your changes.
+If you use the `--hard` flag all changes will be forever lost.
 1. `git log` or `$ git reflog` to get the hash of the commit to go back to in the *log*, or note the HEAD@{#} to go back in the *reflog*
-    * Press 'q' to quit the log
+1. Press 'q' to quit the log
-2. `git reset --soft {hash}` or `git reset --soft HEAD@{#}` to back the commit to *stage*
+1. `git reset --soft {hash}` or `git reset --soft HEAD@{#}` to back the commit out to the *staging area*
     * Verify the changed files are *staged* by using `git status`
-3. `git checkout -b new-branch-name` to
+3. `git checkout -b new-branch-name` to checkout a new feature branch.